How to stop procrastinating (But maybe you shouldn't, learn why)

 If you want to procrastinate less, make the tasks at hand more enjoyable with a reward for yourself.
 Gamify your to-do list with something that’s fun and provides an immediate payoff.

 In the meantime, it’ll make your progress more entertaining, and in the long run, it’ll reinforce behaviors that curtail your procrastinating tendencies by creating a new habit.

 It’s a simple, and dare I say, rewarding process.

 #2.
 Use timeboxing to put constraints on your procrastination

 As entrepreneurs and creatives, we tend to avoid the idea of putting anything into a box, especially if those things are our products or selves.

 But constraints are a good thing, especially when it comes to time.

-This strategy is trickier to enforce if you’re working without customers or a boss -- though a virtual assistant can help in their place -- but the basic idea is this:
+This strategy is trickier to enforce if you’re working without customers or a boss -- though hiring a virtual assistant can help fill the gap -- but the basic idea is this: